ppetrovtv/pine_script_docs/source/Where_can_I_get_more_information.rst

-Where Can I Get More Information?
+Where can I get more information?
 =================================

 First, additional descriptions of all built-in operators, variables,